Background pattern

 Daptomycin administered as an intravenous infusion over 30 or 60 minutes

 The lyophilized product takes approximately 15 minutes to dissolve.
-The fully reconstituted product has a transparent appearance and may present small bubbles or foam around the edge of the vial.
+The fully reconstituted product has a transparent appearance and may present some small bubbles or foam around the edge of the vial.

 2. Expel air, large bubbles, and any excess solution to obtain the required dose.

-3. Transfer the reconstituted dose required to 50 ml of 9 mg/ml sodium chloride (0.9%).
+3. Transfer the required reconstituted dose to 50 ml of 9 mg/ml sodium chloride (0.9%).

-4. The reconstituted and diluted solution must be infused intravenously over 30 or 60 minutes.
+4. The reconstituted and diluted solution should be infused intravenously over 30 or 60 minutes.

 Daptomycin is not physically or chemically compatible with solutions containing glucose.
-The following drugs have been shown to be compatible when added to infusion solutions containing daptomycin, aztreonam, ceftazidime, ceftriaxone, gentamicin, fluconazole, levofloxacin, dopamine, heparin, and lidocaine.
+The following drugs have been shown to be compatible when added to infusion solutions containing daptomycin: aztreonam, ceftazidime, ceftriaxone, gentamicin, fluconazole, levofloxacin, dopamine, heparin, and lidocaine.

 The combined storage time (reconstituted solution in the vial and diluted solution in infusion bags) at 25°C should not exceed 12 hours (24 hours if refrigerated).